Thank you for contacting us.

 We recommend flying to Jakarta or Bali to make your entry point into Indonesia and each has it's pros and cons as explained below.

-From Jakarta to Sorong with Garuda air is an over night flight leaving around midnight arriving in the morning perfect for a pick up by your liveaboard crew at the airport arouind 7am.
+From Jakarta to Sorong with Garuda air or Batik air there is an over night flight leaving around midnight arriving in the morning perfect for a pick up by your liveaboard crew at the airport around 6.30-7 am when you land.

-The downside of this is that you may be awake most of the night before your board the liveaboard depending on if you sleep on flights but most boats cruise only on the first day so you can catch up on your sleep during the embarkation day.
+The downside of this is that you may be awake most of the night before you board the liveaboard depending on whether you can sleep on flights but most boats cruise only on the first day so you can catch up on your sleep during the embarkation day.

 Garuda currenlty also offers a 23K sports bag allowance which includes diving equipment on top of the usual 20 Kilos and bearing in mind it is also Indonesia's most reliable airline this is the one we recommend.

-Flights from Bali to Sorong are not quite so simple and can be done in one day but you will need a stop over on the way or to spend a night in Sorong before the trip as the flights arrive too late in the day to join a Liveaboard the same day if you do it in one day from Bali to Sorong.
+Flights from Bali to Sorong is not quite so simple but can be done in one day but you will need to spend a night in Sorong before the trip as the flight arrives in Sorong too late in the day to join the Liveaboard that same day and it is also normally 2 separate flights that connect in Makassar (UPG) half way to Sorong.

-BUT as of November 24th 2023, Garuda Indonesia serves a non-stop flight from Bali (DPS) to Sorong (SOQ), operating every Friday and Sunday.
+BUT as of the end of 2023, Garuda Indonesia has started a non-stop flight from Bali (DPS) to Sorong (SOQ), operating most Thursdays, Fridays and Sundays.

 Please ask us if you need advice on a local flight agent to book the flights for you.